TimL20/icinga2api_py/README.md

  $ python setup.py install
  ```

-Development takes place on the dev branch.
+Development takes place on different branches than the master branch.